Robust estimation of polyserial correlation coefficients: A density power divergence approach: Robust estimation of polyserial correlation

 for $x\in\R, y\in\Y$, where the indicator function~$\I{E}$ takes value~1 if an event~$E$ is true, and~0 otherwise.
-The empirical density~$\fhat$ only takes nonzero values when evaluated at points in the observed sample~$\{(X_i,Y_i)\}_{i=1}^N$, and is zero-valued for all other points in the uncountable product space~$\R\times\Y$.
-As such,~$\fhat$ is not useful for estimating the unknown density~$\fxy$ of the unknown sampling distribution~$\Fxy$ in~\eqref{eq:contamdistXY}, for which a kernel density estimator would be more appropriate \citep[see e.g., Ch.~24][]{vandervaart1998}.
-Yet,~$\fhat$ turns out useful as a theoretical object for constructing estimators for model parameters, such as~$\Btheta\in\BTheta$ in the case of the polyserial model.
-For example, the maximum likelihood estimator~$\thetahatMLE$ in~\eqref{eq:MLE} can be expressed as the minimizer of the KL divergence between the empirical density~$\fhat$ and model density~$\pxyempty$, which is given by
+As such, the empirical density~$\fhat$ only takes nonzero values when evaluated at points in the observed sample~$\{(X_i,Y_i)\}_{i=1}^N$.
+The maximum likelihood estimator~$\thetahatMLE$ in~\eqref{eq:MLE} can be expressed as the minimizer of the KL divergence between the empirical density~$\fhat$ and model density~$\pxyempty$, which is given by

-where the first equality follows by definition of the KL divergence in~\eqref{eq:KLgeneral} and the second equality by the definition of~$\fhat$ and the convention $0\log(0)=0$.
-Indeed, the minimizer of~$\KL{\fhat}{\pxyempty}$ with respect to~$\Btheta\in\BTheta$ coincides with the MLE~$\thetahatMLE$ in~\eqref{eq:MLE} since the two optimization problems are equivalent due to the former being proportional to the negative log-likelihood $-\sum_{i=1}^N \log\big( \pxyfun{X_i, Y_i}{\Btheta}{}\big)$.
-We refer to \citet{white1982} for a detailed exposition of the connection between KL divergence and ML.
+and follows by definition of~$\fhat$ and the KL divergence in~\eqref{eq:KLgeneral} as well as the convention $0\log(0)=0$.\footnote{Alternatively, the ML estimator (and also the proposed robust estimator) can be equivalently defined using statistical divergence functionals, as done in \citet{basu1998}.} We refer to \citet{white1982} for a detailed exposition of the connection between KL divergence and ML.

 As alluded to earlier, ML estimation tends to be highly susceptible to contamination in the observed sample.
 It may therefore be desirable to consider alternatives that are designed to more robust against contamination.
 It turns out that the idea of minimizing a given divergence between the empirical density~$\fhat$ and the model density~$\pxyempty$ can be exploited to construct contamination-robust estimators by choosing alternative divergences to the KL divergence.
 This is exactly what \emph{minimum power divergence} estimation \citep{basu1998} does.